mattbrune/mattbrune/README.md

 🎓 I'm looking to develop my data science and machine learning skills as a valuable tool for problem-solving

-💼 I'm seeking employment in the fields of consulting and/or transportation, especially within the aviation sector.
+💼 I'm seeking employment in the fields of data science, consulting and/or transportation, especially within the aviation sector.

 Please reach out to me at:
 📩 meb135@duke.edu